 What account size is a good starting point for Forex trading?

-If you’re just starting out in Forex trading, it’s best to have an account size of a couple of hundred dollars and trade micro-lots until you understand the ins and outs of trading Forex.
-Once you become a more proficient Forex trader, you can invest more money and start trading bigger lot sizes.
+If you’re starting out in Forex trading, it’s best to have an account size of a couple of hundred dollars and trade micro-lots until you understand the ins and outs of trading Forex.
+Once you become a more proficient Forex trader(and on your way to making a living from trading), you can invest more money and start trading bigger lot sizes.

 It is important to choose the right lot size for your trading strategy, account size, and risk appetite.
-The guidelines we’ve provided should help you get started thinking about how you can select a lot size that works best for your needs.
+Our guidelines should help you start thinking about how you can select a lot size that works best for your needs.

 Remember: NEVER risk more than 1-3% of your account on a single trade.
 It’s always better to live to trade another day than to lose it all trying to become a millionaire overnight.